localstack/docs/content/en/aws/kinesis-firehose/index.md

 }
 {{< / command >}}

-If we now check the entries for our index in Elasticsearch (we will use curl for simplicity).
+If we now check the entries we made in Elasticsearch (we will use curl for simplicity).
 Note to replace the url with the "Endpoint" field of our `create-elasticsearch-domain` operation at the beginning.

 {{< command >}}
 $ curl -s http://es_local.us-east-1.es.localhost.localstack.cloud:443/activity/_search | jq '.hits.hits'